mchaplinsky/marissa-portfolio-ai/AIPortfolioKnowledgeBaseStructure/02_skills_and_expertise/user_research_methods.md

-{\rtf1\ansi\ansicpg1252\cocoartf2758
-\cocoatextscaling0\cocoaplatform0{\fonttbl\f0\fswiss\fcharset0 Helvetica;}
-{\colortbl;\red255\green255\blue255;}
-{\*\expandedcolortbl;;}
-\margl1440\margr1440\vieww11520\viewh8400\viewkind0
-\pard\tx720\tx1440\tx2160\tx2880\tx3600\tx4320\tx5040\tx5760\tx6480\tx7200\tx7920\tx8640\pardirnatural\partightenfactor0

-\f0\fs24 \cf0 # User Research Methods\
-\
-Marissa Chaplinsky uses user research to understand behavior, identify product opportunities, and guide design decisions.
-Her research approach combines qualitative insights, behavioral data, and product analytics to uncover how users interact with systems and where improvements can create meaningful impact.\
-\
-Rather than treating research as a standalone activity, Marissa integrates research throughout the product design process to ensure that solutions remain grounded in real user needs and product realities.\
-\
----\
-\
-## Discovery Research\
-\
-Early in a project, Marissa often conducts discovery research to understand the broader problem space and the context in which users interact with a product.\
-\
-Discovery research helps identify user motivations, workflows, and pain points that shape the direction of design solutions.\
-\
-Methods commonly used include:\
-\
-\'95 stakeholder interviews  \
-\'95 user interviews  \
-\'95 product walkthroughs  \
-\'95 competitor and market analysis  \
-\'95 current state product reviews  \
-\
-These insights help teams frame the right problems and identify opportunities for improvement.\
-\
----\
-\
-## Usability Testing\
-\
-Usability testing helps evaluate how effectively users can complete tasks within a product.\
-\
-Marissa uses usability testing to observe user behavior, identify friction points, and evaluate how design changes affect usability.\
-\
-This process often includes:\
-\
-\'95 task-based usability testing  \
-\'95 moderated user sessions  \
-\'95 testing prototypes or existing interfaces  \
-\'95 analyzing task completion challenges  \
-\
-Usability testing helps validate design solutions and ensures that complex workflows remain understandable and efficient.\
-\
----\
-\
-## Behavioral Data and Analytics\
-\
-Understanding how users actually interact with a product often requires analyzing behavioral data.\
-\
-Marissa frequently reviews analytics to identify patterns such as:\
-\
-\'95 feature adoption trends  \
-\'95 user drop-off points  \
-\'95 navigation behavior  \
-\'95 engagement patterns  \
-\
-These insights help teams identify areas where users struggle or where improvements could significantly improve the experience.\
-\
----\
-\
-## Heuristic Evaluation\
-\
-Heuristic evaluation involves reviewing products against established usability principles to identify potential issues and improvement opportunities.\
-\
-Marissa uses heuristic analysis to evaluate:\
-\
-\'95 navigation clarity  \
-\'95 interaction consistency  \
-\'95 system feedback  \
-\'95 information hierarchy  \
-\
-This method allows teams to quickly identify usability concerns even before conducting formal testing.\
-\
----\
-\
-## Accessibility Reviews\
-\
-Accessibility research ensures that digital products are usable by people with diverse abilities and needs.\
-\
-Marissa frequently conducts accessibility-focused reviews that evaluate:\
-\
-\'95 readability and visual hierarchy  \
-\'95 color contrast and interface clarity  \
-\'95 navigation structure  \
-\'95 interaction patterns  \
-\
-These reviews help ensure products remain inclusive and usable across a wide range of users and environments.\
-\
----\
-\
-## Customer Support and Feedback Analysis\
-\
-Customer support data can reveal recurring usability issues that may not appear in traditional research.\
-\
-Marissa often analyzes support logs and customer feedback to identify patterns such as:\
-\
-\'95 frequently asked questions  \
-\'95 recurring usability challenges  \
-\'95 common user frustrations  \
-\
-These insights help teams prioritize improvements that directly impact user experience.\
-\
----\
-\
-## Journey Mapping and Experience Mapping\
-\
-Understanding the broader context of a product often requires mapping the entire user journey.\
-\
-Marissa frequently creates journey maps and experience maps that illustrate how users move through different stages of an interaction or service.\
-\
-These maps help teams understand:\
-\
-\'95 key user goals  \
-\'95 emotional friction points  \
-\'95 system touchpoints  \
-\'95 opportunities for improvement  \
-\
-Journey mapping is especially valuable in complex systems involving multiple steps or stakeholders.\
-\
----\
-\
-## Synthesizing Research Into Product Insights\
-\
-Research is most valuable when it translates into actionable insights.\
-\
-Marissa synthesizes research findings into clear product recommendations by:\
-\
-\'95 identifying patterns across multiple research sources  \
-\'95 highlighting usability challenges  \
-\'95 mapping opportunities for improvement  \
-\'95 translating insights into design direction  \
-\
-This process helps teams move from raw research data to clear product decisions.\
-\
----\
-\
-## Questions this file helps answer\
-\
-What user research methods does Marissa Chaplinsky use?  \
-How does Marissa conduct UX research?  \
-Does Marissa use analytics and behavioral data in research?  \
-How does Marissa validate design decisions?  \
-What role does research play in Marissa\'92s design process?  \
-Does Marissa conduct usability testing and accessibility reviews?}
+# User Research Methods

+Marissa Chaplinsky uses user research to understand behavior, uncover product opportunities, and guide design decisions.
+Her research approach combines qualitative insights, behavioral data, and product analytics to develop a deep understanding of how users interact with systems and where meaningful improvements can be made.

+Rather than treating research as a standalone phase, Marissa integrates research throughout the product design process.
+This allows teams to continuously validate assumptions, refine solutions, and ensure that design decisions remain grounded in real user needs and product realities.

+---

+## Discovery Research

+At the beginning of a project, Marissa often conducts discovery research to understand the broader problem space and the environment in which users interact with a product.

+Discovery research helps reveal user motivations, workflows, and pain points that shape the direction of design solutions.

+Methods commonly used include:

+- stakeholder interviews
+- user interviews
+- product walkthroughs
+- competitor and market analysis
+- current-state product evaluations

+These insights help teams frame the right problems and identify opportunities for meaningful improvement.

+---

+## Usability Testing

+Usability testing allows Marissa to observe how users interact with a product and evaluate how effectively they can complete key tasks.

+Through usability testing she identifies friction points, misunderstandings, and interaction challenges that may not be visible through analytics alone.

+Typical usability testing activities include:

+- task-based usability testing
+- moderated user sessions
+- testing prototypes and existing interfaces
+- evaluating task completion challenges

+These insights help validate design decisions and ensure complex workflows remain understandable and efficient.

+---

+## Behavioral Data and Product Analytics

+Understanding real user behavior often requires analyzing quantitative product data.

+Marissa frequently reviews analytics and behavioral metrics to identify patterns such as:

+- feature adoption trends
+- user drop-off points in workflows
+- navigation behavior across product areas
+- engagement and usage patterns

+Combining analytics with qualitative insights allows teams to identify high-impact opportunities for product improvement.

+---

+## Heuristic Evaluation

+Heuristic evaluation involves reviewing products against established usability principles to quickly identify potential issues.

+Marissa uses heuristic analysis to evaluate areas such as:

+- navigation clarity
+- interaction consistency
+- system feedback and visibility
+- information hierarchy

+This method helps identify usability issues early and provides a structured way to improve product experiences before formal testing.

+---

+## Accessibility Reviews

+Accessibility research ensures digital products remain usable for people with diverse abilities and needs.

+Marissa frequently conducts accessibility-focused reviews that evaluate:

+- readability and visual hierarchy
+- color contrast and interface clarity
+- navigation structure
+- interaction patterns and usability

+These reviews help ensure products remain inclusive and accessible across a wide range of users and contexts.

+---

+## Customer Support and Feedback Analysis

+Customer support and feedback data often reveal recurring usability issues that may not surface during structured research sessions.

+Marissa analyzes support logs and user feedback to identify patterns such as:

+- frequently asked questions
+- recurring usability challenges
+- common user frustrations

+These insights help teams prioritize improvements that directly impact the user experience.

+---

+## Journey Mapping and Experience Mapping

+Understanding the broader context of a product often requires mapping the full user journey.

+Marissa frequently creates journey maps and experience maps that illustrate how users move through different stages of a product or service experience.

+These maps help teams understand:

+- key user goals and motivations
+- emotional friction points
+- system touchpoints and dependencies
+- opportunities for product improvement

+Journey mapping is particularly valuable in complex systems involving multiple workflows or stakeholders.

+---

+## Synthesizing Research Into Product Insights

+Research is most valuable when it translates into clear product direction.

+Marissa synthesizes research findings by:

+- identifying patterns across multiple research sources
+- highlighting usability challenges and behavioral insights
+- mapping opportunities for product improvement
+- translating insights into actionable design direction

+This process allows teams to move from raw research data to confident product decisions.

+---

+## Questions this file helps answer

+- What user research methods does Marissa Chaplinsky use?
+- How does Marissa conduct UX research?
+- Does Marissa use analytics and behavioral data in research?
+- How does Marissa validate design decisions?
+- What role does research play in Marissa’s design process?
+- Does Marissa conduct usability testing and accessibility reviews?